ilija-the/vendrithvault/content/Worldbuilding Guide.md

 Ascension.
 The World Fleece.
 Travelling the cosmos.
+What's south in Eydwin?
+What happened to the Elves.

 ### Reserved/banned topics
 Some topics are entirely reserved for Ilija to deal with, often those relating to major and potentially world-shaking plot-points.
 These include but are not limited to: